quic/aimet/Docs/user_guide/quantization_sim.rst

 AIMET supports various techniques, also called quantization schemes, for calculating min and max values for encodings:

-Min-Max (also referred to as "TF" in AIMET.
-The name TF represents the origin of the technique and has no relation to which framework is using it.)
+**Min-Max (also referred to as "TF" in AIMET)**

+   (The name "TF" derives from the origin of the technique and has no relation to which framework is using it.)

    To cover the whole dynamic range of the tensor, the quantization parameters Min and Max are defined as the observed Min and Max during the calibration process.
 This approach eliminates clipping error but is sensitive to outliers since extreme values induce rounding errors.

-Signal-to-Quantization-Noise (SQNR; also called “TF Enhanced” in AIMET.
-The name TF represents the origin of the technique and has no relation to what framework is using it).
+**Signal-to-Quantization-Noise (SQNR; also called “TF Enhanced” in AIMET)**

+   (The name "TF Enhanced" derives from the origin of the technique and has no relation to which framework is using it.)

    The SQNR approach is similar to the mean square error (MSE) minimization approach.
 The qmin and qmax are found that minimize the total MSE between the original and the quantized tensor.

    Quantization noise and saturation noise are different types of erros which are weighted differently.